aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 3. Combine relevant files into single source directory for SageMaker.

-SageMaker requires the specification of a single source directory for training and inference as well as a tar.gz file.
+This will combine all of the training and inference code in a single source directory and create a model.tar.gz file for inference with a pre-trained model.

 ```
 ./set_up_sagemaker.sh
 ```

 ## Training (Optional)